iVideoGameBoss/NetflixYouTubeSpeedControl/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Contributing
+Fork the repo, make your changes, and submit a pull request!
+Issues are welcome for bug reports or feature requests (e.g., more speed options, keyboard shortcuts).

+Enjoy faster binge-watching! 🚀
+## Contributing
 Fork the repo, make changes, and PR!
 Issues welcome for bugs or feature requests (e.g., more speeds, keyboard shortcuts).